Douglas Hogg, 1st Viscount Hailsham: Family

 Elizabeth suffered a stroke in 1923, and died in May 1925, shortly after they had visited the British Empire Exhibition at Wembley Park together.
 Her poor health had brought them closer together, and Hogg felt that they had become like newlyweds again.
-Quintin, then aged seventeen, had to answer many of the condolence letters himself, and later recorded that for four years afterwards he could hear his father in his bedroom at night “literally shouting with agony”.
+Quintin, then aged seventeen, had to answer many of the condolence letters himself, and later recorded that for four years afterwards he could hear his father in his bedroom at night "literally shouting with agony".

 On 3 January 1929, Lord Hailsham, as he now was, married a second time, to Mildred Margaret (d.
-1964), daughter of the Revd Edward Parker Dew and widow of the Hon.
-Alfred Clive Lawrence, son of Alfred Tristram Lawrence, first Baron Trevethin.
+1964), daughter of Edward Parker Dew and widow of Alfred Clive Lawrence.
 They had no children.